 Through its data sharing agreement across the whole of Herefordshire’s health economy - all 20 GP practices in Herefordshire, Wye Valley NHS Trust, Community Hospitals and St Michael’s Hospice - Taurus Healthcare GPs are able to securely access the complete care records of any patient registered in Herefordshire though EMIS.
 The added functionality provided by the electronic prescription service means that GPs no longer have to exit one system to access another, causing delays and frustration.
 They now use the same system to order prescriptions – and it is even possible to specify from which registered pharmacy the prescription can be collected.

 For the duration of the pandemic Taurus Healthcare has been commissioned to deliver the Coronavirus Management Service (CMS).
 This is used by GPs, hospitals, care homes and the 111 service to refer anyone who is demonstrating COVID19 symptoms.
 From one CMS Hotline Number, calls can be distributed to Taurus GPs and are manged effectively and simply through the EMIS platform.
 GPs can offer advice and support, book the patient into a face-to-face appointment at an appropriate Herefordshire GP-run clinic, or send a prescription to a care home or other location, as required.

-The EMIS Web Platform enables an approach to working which is location agnostic: GPs can choose where to work on a day-to-day basis thanks to a secure VPN connection that enables clinicians to access the Health and Social Care Network.
+The EMIS Web Platform enables an approach to working which is location agnostic: GPs can choose where to work on a day-to-day basis thanks to pre-configured laptops and a secure VPN connection, both supplied free of charge from the CCG, that enables clinicians to access the Health and Social Care Network.
 Technology has been introduced to help GPs cope with the increased level of demand due to the current crisis.
 However, it will help Taurus Healthcare GP Federation to improve the way patient care is delivered long after the virus has become a very unpleasant memory.